rwynn/monstache-site/src/config.md

 ---

-Configuration can be specified in your TOML config file or be passed into monstache as Go program arguments on the command line.
+Configuration can be specified in your TOML config file or passed into monstache as Go program arguments on the command line.
 Program arguments take precedance over configuration specified in the TOML config file.

 !!! warning